AFCON 2017: Drama as Guinea-Bissau holds Gabon

 (CNN)Gabon and Guinea Bissau had never met in a competitive football match until Saturday's opening game of the 2017 Africa Cup of Nations.

-After a chastising and frustrating afternoon at the Stade de l'Amitié in Libreville, few from host nation Gabon will be looking forward to the next time the west African nations meet.
+After a chastising and frustrating afternoon at the Stade d'Angondjé in Libreville, few from host nation Gabon will be looking forward to the next time the two nations meet.

 A dramatic late equalizer earned unfancied Guinea-Bissau a 1-1 draw in what was its first ever game at an international tournament.

-Juary Soares was the man to claim the historic goal as he rose high above a tired looking Gabon defence to glance a header beyond goalkeeper Didier Ovono.
+Juary Soares was the man to claim the historic goal as he rose high above a tired looking Gabon defense to glance a header beyond goalkeeper Didier Ovono.

-The goal sparked wild celebrations and was the least Guinea-Bissau deserved from a Group A fixture that only really came to life after half time.
+The goal sparked wild celebrations and was the least Guinea-Bissau deserved from a Group A fixture that only sparked into life after half time.

 While Gabon has top level European-based talent such as Borussia Dortmund's Pierre-Emerrick Aubameyang and Mario Lemina of Juventus in its ranks, Guinea-Bissau is made up of players primarily plying their trade in the Portuguese lower leagues.